Antonio María de Bucareli: Economic reforms

 He convened a meeting of mineowners on May 3, 1774, which developed regulations to govern the industry.
-In July 1776, Bucareli granted the mineowners the right to form a trade association to manage the industry (the Mining Tribunal), and granted tax breaks to the mineowners, already very rich.
+In July 1776, Bucareli granted them the right to form a trade association to manage the industry (the Mining Tribunal), and granted tax breaks to the mineowners, already very rich.
 One rich mineowner, Pedro Romero de Terreros, who had already lent 400,000 pesos to the previous viceroy, lent another 800,000 to Bucareli.
 Romero de Terreros also donated a ship of 80 guns to the navy.
 Baron Alexander von Humboldt asserted that Mexican miners were among the best paid in the world.

-On January 17, 1774, the liberal government of Charles III established free trade between New Spain, Peru, and the recently created Viceroyalty of Nueva Granada.
+On 17 January 1774, the liberal government of Charles III established free trade between New Spain, Peru, and the recently created Viceroyalty of Nueva Granada.
 Bucareli had promoted this measure with the ministers of the government.
 He repaired Fort San Diego in Acapulco, to guard the port and the new commerce with South America.
 In 1779 free trade between Spain and the Indies took effect.

-On February 25, 1775, he inaugurated the Monte de Piedad (government pawn shop, modeled on the one in Madrid) to give assistance to the poor.
+On 25 February 1775, he inaugurated the Monte de Piedad (government pawn shop, modeled on the one in Madrid) to give assistance to the poor.

 Judicial reforms

-A royal decree of March 11, 1776, initiated what became known as the Great Judicial Reform of 1776 in the Indies.
+A royal decree of 11 March 1776, initiated what became known as the Great Judicial Reform of 1776 in the Indies.
 The Audiencia was a longstanding governmental institution in New Spain.
-The first Audiencia in the colony was named on December 13, 1527.
+The first Audiencia in the colony was named on 13 December 1527.
 Although it was a legal court, the highest in the colony, and although the oidores were judges, the body also exercised important legislative and sometimes executive powers in the government of New Spain.

 However, supreme power within the colony was vested in the viceroy.
 Much power was concentrated in the viceroy's hands.
 One of his ex oficio positions had been president of the Audiencia, giving him important judicial powers along with his executive and legislative ones.
 The Crown had shown a strong preference for military men as viceroys, and those that did not have a military background generally had an ecclesiastical one.
 None were lawyers.

 Under the reforms of 1776, the Audiencia become more independent of the viceroy.
 He was not longer presiding officer.
 That function was taken over by the newly created regent of the Audiencia.
 The new tribunal was intended as a check on the viceroy.
-Spain issued the document Instrucción de regentes (Instruction to Regents) on June 20, 1776.
+Spain issued the document Instrucción de regentes (Instruction to Regents) on 20 June 1776.
 This contained 78 articles setting out detailed instructions and standards.

 Some historians ascribe this reform to the influence of José de Gálvez, a royal inspector sent to the colony by Charles III in 1764.
 Gálvez traveled around the colony reporting on its administration and other aspects until 1772.
 He had unlimited authority, outranking even the viceroy.